-Dr. Bryan Koenig is an assistant professor in the Psychology Department at Southern Utah University.
+Dr. Bryan Koenig is an associate professor in the Psychology Department at Southern Utah University.
 Dr. Koenig is passionate about engaged learning and enjoys teaching about statistics, research, and evolutionary psychology.
 He specializes in social and evolutionary psychology, especially as related to morality and social relationships, with a developing interest in suicidality.

 Dr. Koenig earned a Ph.D. in social psychology with a minor in statistics from New Mexico State University, an M.A. in general/experimental psychology from the College of William and Mary, and a BA in psychology with a minor in Latin from St. John's University/College of St. Benedict.

 Industry Expertise (3)